herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 ### 5. Tail Risk Properties

-**Within the Gaussian Monte Carlo assumptions**, the loss distribution is approximately normal around the baseline ($3.06B), with:
+**Within the Gaussian Monte Carlo assumptions**, the loss distribution is approximately normal around the baseline ($15.6M), with:

-- 99% VaR - Mean: $141M (4.6% above baseline)
+- 99% VaR - Mean: $8.8M (56% above baseline)
-- 99.9% VaR - 99% VaR: $50M (1.6% additional tail risk)
+- 99.9% VaR - 99% VaR: $4.8M (20% additional tail risk)
-- No extreme outliers beyond 99.9th percentile
+- Maximum loss: $33M (2.1× mean)

-This indicates that leverage is high but NOT exponentially explosive within the modeled framework.
+This indicates that with E-Mode, the protocol has very low VaR.
+Most risk comes from the 5 structurally underwater users, not market volatility.

 **Model Limitation**: In practice, LST depegs and liquidity crises are fat-tail / jump events that Gaussian models do not fully capture.
 The actual tail risk may be larger than this model suggests, particularly during:
 - LST depeg events (e.g., stETH June 2022, where correlation breaks down)